weaveworks/weave-gitops/README.md

 3. Run `make all` to install dependencies and build binaries and assets
 4. Start a `kind` cluster like so: `KIND_CLUSTER_NAME=<some name> ./tools/kind-with-registry.sh`
 5. Run `./bin/gitops install --config-repo=<repo url>` (or just `flux install -n flux-system` if you don't care about doing the whole dance.)
+6. Run `make tls-files`
-6. Start the in-cluster API replacement job (powered by [http://tilt.dev](tilt.dev)) with `make cluster-dev`
+7. Start the in-cluster API replacement job (powered by [http://tilt.dev](tilt.dev)) with `make cluster-dev`
-7. make or make unit-tests to ensure everything built correctly.
+8. make or make unit-tests to ensure everything built correctly.
-8. The UI will start immediately on port `9001`.
+9. The UI will start immediately on port `9001`.
 Auth is now always on (I do not recommend turning it off).
 The password is `dev`.

 ### Requirements/tools